bnorthan/inf-428-data-analytics-online/Module2/Assignment.md

 Assignment 2 - 20 points

+Submission - Submit a word document through Blackboard which contains answers to the assignment questions, and your KNIME workflow files, and IPython nobebook files.
+See detailed instructions from Assignment 1 [here] that explain how to .zip these files and submit via blackboard.

 HINTS:

 Look at notebook Ind.
 T-Test Baseball Teams.ipynb (notebooks/statistics) and KNIME workflow ‘Statistics’ to see examples that are relevant.